 Slow for fire ABS and fast for heat ABS.
 If the surface of the product is required to be higher, the injection velocity control of high speed and multi-level injection molding should be used.

-General speaking, lower the back pressure is the better.
+Generally speaking, the lower the backpressure is the better.
 The commonly used back pressure is 5bar, dyeing materials need a higher back pressure to make the color mixture uniform.

 - Retention time